ythdelmar68/bootcamp-dawn/README.md

    npm install
    ```

-3. Theme files are located in the `theme/` directory.
-Make your theme customizations and development changes there.
+3. Login to Store and pull the current theme from Shopify

     ```bash
-    cd theme
-    ```

-4. Login to Store and pull the current theme from Shopify
+    # Pull the current theme from Shopify

-    ```bash
     npm run shopify theme pull -- --store=<store-name>.myshopify.com
     ```
 ## Usage